Bhargavteja-9779/My-Top-Projects/README.md

-# Top Computer Vision Projects by P N Bhargav Teja
+# My Top ML & Computer Vision Projects by P N Bhargav Teja

 I am currently pursuing a B.Tech in Computer Science with a specialization in AI & ML at VIT Vellore.
 My interests lie in building scalable, real-world solutions in domains such as public safety, forest surveillance, robotics, and automation.
 Below are some of my best projects in the field of computer vision and AI.